We may earn a commission from the affiliate links on this site. Learn more›

 - Open Hat

 Some of these channels contain extra buttons, allowing you to switch between sounds.
-For example, on the Maracas channel, you can flip to a tambourine with the press of a button.
+For example, on the Cymbals channel, you can flip to a cowbell with the press of a button.

 Overall – Best drum machine for beginners

 The Arturia DrumBrute is our Editor’s Pick for best drum machine for beginners.
 While the price may seem a little steep, this drum machine is going to give you the best value and will be a long-lasting piece of gear in your arsenal.